 - The "Credit VaR Stress Test", where the default of the customer with the largest uncollateralised exposure is simulated, after utilisation of all respective collateral and after taking the recovery rate into account.
-The calculation is done for every day. - The "Multiple Failures Stress Test", whose purpose is to assess the impact of the simultaneous default of two or more large customers on Clearstream's solvency and liquidity position. - The "Bridge Stress Test", where the test assumes an insolvency of our Bridge 1 counterparty.
+The calculation is done for every day. - The "Multiple Failures Stress Test", whose purpose is to assess the impact of the simultaneous default of two or more large customers on Clearstream's solvency and liquidity position. - The "Bridge Stress Test", where the test assumes an insolvency of our Bridge1 counterparty.

-1. The "Bridge" is the electronic communications platform that facilitates the efficient settlement of securities transactions between counterparties in Clearstream Banking S.A. and Euroclear Bank.
+^{1.} The "Bridge" is the electronic communications platform that facilitates the efficient settlement of securities transactions between counterparties in Clearstream Banking S.A. and Euroclear Bank.
 Transactions between a Clearstream customer and counterparties in Euroclear Bank settle across the Bridge.

+The results of the Credit VaR Stress Test are compared to limits, which are defined as a fraction of the risk bearing capacity.
 Limit breaches are reported to Executive Management.
 Depending on the risk associated to the limit breach, reporting is done quarterly, yearly or ad hoc.